Hotels4Teams

 Which hotels near Stonewall Golf Course are good for families?

 Several hotels near Stonewall Golf Course are well-suited for families.
-Hampton Inn & Suites Winston-Salem / University Area NC (11.33 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Days Inn by Wyndham King / Winston Salem Area (11.44 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-DoubleTree by Hilton Winston Salem - University (12.35 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Hampton Inn & Suites Winston-Salem / University Area NC (11.33 mi, from $143/night), Days Inn by Wyndham King / Winston Salem Area (11.44 mi, from $75/night), and DoubleTree by Hilton Winston Salem - University (12.35 mi, from $143/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Stonewall Golf Course are good for team or group travel?

 Several hotels near Stonewall Golf Course accommodate team and group travel.
-Hampton Inn & Suites Winston-Salem / University Area NC (11.33 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Days Inn by Wyndham King / Winston Salem Area (11.44 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-DoubleTree by Hilton Winston Salem - University (12.35 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Hampton Inn & Suites Winston-Salem / University Area NC (11.33 mi, from $143/night), Days Inn by Wyndham King / Winston Salem Area (11.44 mi, from $75/night), and DoubleTree by Hilton Winston Salem - University (12.35 mi, from $143/night) all offer complimentary breakfast and on-site laundry.
+Hampton Inn & Suites Winston-Salem / University Area NC also has meeting space.
+Days Inn by Wyndham King / Winston Salem Area also has bus or oversized vehicle parking.
+DoubleTree by Hilton Winston Salem - University also has meeting space.

 Which hotels near Stonewall Golf Course offer free breakfast?